 I have known the house all my life, spending nearly every school holiday here throughout my childhood, and have been living here full time since 2011.
 After my father’s death in 2013, I found I was lucky enough to be able to choose to stay and give it all the love and time needed to bring it to its full potential.

-The last two years have been a long project of repairs, refurbishment and various attempts to rein in the garden (and the goats, who usually resist).
-The latest exciting addition has been the installation of ground-mounted solar panels.
-But although new projects are still mischievously presenting themselves almost daily – a wildflower meadow, a mini orchard, an ever expanding vegetable garden, perhaps just two more chickens… – the house, the garden, the creatures and I are all now ready and very eager to receive guests.
+The first two years were a long project of repairs, refurbishment and various attempts to rein in the garden (and the goats, who usually resist), and work on the house and garden still continues intermittently.
+But although new, less-urgent projects are still mischievously presenting themselves almost daily – a wildflower meadow, a mini orchard, an ever expanding vegetable garden, perhaps just two more chickens… – the house, the garden, the creatures and I have been eagerly receiving guests since the summer of 2016.

 To read more about the history of the farmhouse, please click here.